-• The second important message to investors from our work is that the discounting of future cashflows is less straightforward than one often assumes.
+The second important message to investors from our work is that the discounting of future cashflows is less straightforward than one often assumes.
 Rule-of-thumb approaches for discounting future cashflows, such as using a weighted average cost of capital, can work well for the settings for which they have been created, but may not be transportable to the valuation of climate-dependent cashflows.
 Whether they are or not depends on the specific application, and, as we have seen, the difference can be large.
-An example that a one-size-fits-all discount factor may not be suitable to all climate change settings is the difference between transition costs and physical damages: the former are probably weakly of the state of the economy; the latter are certainly strongly correlated with it.
-Finally, we note that the central banks' ability to lower rates in periods of distress (which would normally undergird the equity valuation) may be more limited for the poorer countries, which tend to have little fiscal space.
+An example that a one-size-fits-all discount factor may not be suitable to all climate-change setting is the difference between transition costs and

+- physical damages: the former are probably weakly of the state of the economy; the latter are certainly strongly correlated with it. - Finally, we note that the central banks' ability to lower rates in periods of distress (which would normally undergird the equity valuation) may be more limited for the poorer countries, which tend to have little fiscal space.
 Unfortunately, some of these are exactly the countries that are more likely to be severely affected by climate change.

-Bansal, R., and A. Yaron (2004).
+Bansal, R. and A. Yaron (2004).
 Risks for the Long Run: A Potential Resolution of Asset Pricing Puzzles.
-Journal of Finance 59(4): 1481-1509.
+Journal of Finance 59(4), 1481-1509.

-Bilal, A., and D. R. Kaenzig (2024).
-The Macroeconomic Impact of Climate Change: Global vs. Local Temperature, NBER working paper no 32450, 29 (2): 1-72.
+Bilal, A. and D. R. Kaenzig (2024).
+The Macroeconomic Impact of Climate Change: Global vs. Local Temperature.
+NBER working paper no 32450, 29(2), 1-72.

-Black, F., and R. Litterman (1991).
+Black, F. and R. Litterman (1991).
 Asset Allocation Combining Investor Views with Market Equilibrium.
-Journal of Fixed Income 1(2): 7-18.
+Journal of Fixed Income 1(2), 7-18.

-Bolton, P., and M. Kacperczyk (2023).
+Bolton, P. and M. Kacperczyk (2023).
 Global Pricing of Carbon-Transition Risk.
-Climatic Change 78(6): 3677-3754.
-Burke, M., S. M. Hsiang and E. Miguel (2015).
+Climatic Change 78(6), 3677-3754.

+Burke, M., S. M. Hsiang, and E. Miguel (2015).
 Global Non-linear Effect of Temperature on Economic Production.
-Nature 7577: 235-239.
+Nature 7577, 235-239.

-Epstein, L. G., and S. E. Zin (1989).
+Epstein, L. G. and S. E. Zin (1989).
 Substitution, Risk Aversion, and the Temporal Behavior of Consumption and Asset Returns: A Theoretical Framework.
-Econometrica 57(4): 937-969.

-Hausfather, Z., and G. P. Peters (2020).
+Econometrica 57(4), 937-969.
+Hausfather, Z. and G. P. Peters (2020).
 Emissions - The Business-As-Usual Story Is Misleading.
-Nature 577: 618-620.
+Nature 577, 618-620.

-Howard, H. P., and T. Sterner (2017).
+Howard, H. P. and T. Sterner (2017).
 Few and Not So Far Between: A Meta-Analysis of Climate Damage Estimates.
-Environmental and Resource Economics 68(1): 197-225.
-Jensen, S., and C. Traeger (2014).
+Environmental and Resource Economics 68(1), 197-225.

+Jensen, S. and C. Traeger (2014).
 Optimal Climate Change Mitigation under Long-Term Growth Uncertainty: Stochastic Integrated Assessment and Analytic Findings.
-European Economic Review 69[C]: 104-125.
-Kotz, M., and L. Wenz (2021).
+European Economic Review 69(C) 104-125

+Kotz, M. and L. Wenz (2021).
 The Impact of Climate Conditions on Economic Production: Evidence from a Global Panel of Regions.
-Journal of Environmental Economics and Management 103: 102360.
-Lenton, T. M., H. Held, E. Kriegler, J. W. Hall, W. Lucht, S. Rahmstorf and H. J. Schellnhuber (2008).
-Tipping elements in the Earth's climate system.
-Proceedings of the National Academy of Sciences 105(6): 1786-1793.
-Nordhaus, W. D., and P. Sztorc (2013).
+Journal of Environmental Economics and Management 103, 102360.

+Lenton, T. M., H. Held, E. Kriegler, J. W. Hall, W. Lucht, S. Rahmstorf, and H. J. Schellnhuber (2008).
+Tipping Elements in the Earth's Climate System.
+Proceedings of the National Academy of Sciences 105(6), 1786-1793.

+Nordhaus, W. D. and P. Sztorc (2013).
 DICE 2013R: Introduction and User's Manual.
-Yale University, New Haven, Connecticut, US.
+Yale University, New Haven, Connecticut, USA.

 NRC (2002).
 Abrupt Climate Change: Inevitable Surprises.
-The National Academies Press, National Research Council.
+The National Academies Press, National Research Council

 Park, R. J. (2024).
-Slow Burn: The Hidden Cost of a Warming
+Slow Burn: The Hidden Cost of a Warming World.

-World.
 Princeton University Press.

 Rebonato, R. (2023).
 Asleep at the Wheel?
 The Risk of Sudden Price Adjustments for Climate Risk.
+The Journal of Portfolio Management 50(2), 20-57.

-The Journal of of Physical Climate Risk on Global Equity Valuations.
-Environmental and Resource Economics forthcoming: 1-34.
-Rudik, I. (2020): Optimal Climate Policy when Damages Are Unknown.
-American Economic Journal: Economic Policy 12(2): 340-373.
+Rebonato, R., D. Kainth, and L. Melin (2024).
+The Impact of Physical Climate Risk on Global Equity Valuations.
+Environmental and Resource Economics, forthcoming, 1-34.

-Portfolio Management 50(2): 20-57.

-Rebonato, R., D. Kainth and L. Melin (2024).
-The Impact